Before discussing how health insurance works in India, I would like to shed some light on the current position of the health insurance industry.

 After the entry of the private sector in insurance there are so many options in health insurance.

-In my knowledge, Star health insurance, Religare, HDFC Ergo, Bajaj Allianz provide nice health insurance plans.
+To my knowledge, Star Health Insurance, Religare, HDFC Ergo, and Bajaj Allianz provide nice health insurance plans.

-Personally I like the policies of star health insurance.
+I like the policies of Star Health Insurance.

-Star health insurance is one of the oldest health insurance house in India.
+Star Health Insurance is one of the oldest health insurance houses in India.

-They offer very good policies at cheaper cost.
+They offer very good policies at a cheaper cost.